DeliaCodes/errandtimer/docs/userstories.md

 # User Stories

 * As a user, I want an estimate of my total trip duration so that I can better plan my day.
+Done!

 * As a user, I want an estimate for each leg of my trip so that I can mix and match my errands to fit my time and energy window.
+Working!

+Anticipated
 * As a user, I want to find out if I can get to both errands while they are open so that I know how to schedule when I do what.
 * As a user, I want to optimize my trip legs so that I use as little time as possible running my errands.
 * As a user, I want to enter a different final destination so that I can plan how long it will take me to run errands and then head to my girlfriend's house.